spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-merchant-portal-core-feature-integration.md

 ### Prerequisites

 Environment requirements:
-- NPM v6 (higher versions have problems with workspace)
+- NPM v6 (higher versions have problems with the workspace)
 - NodeJs v12-14
-- Yarn v2 (or latest Yarn v1)
+- Yarn v2 (or the latest Yarn v1)

 Spryker requirements: